Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-11-public-crash-data-2-extracting-crash-data-sa.md

   Available here: [Crash location maps](https://data.sa.gov.au/data/dataset/road-crashes-in-sa)

 *Note: the geospatial data includes only the crash-level information - vehicle and person details are **not** included.*

-This tutorial will walk you through downloading crash, vehicle, and person datasets for South Australian road crashes from [Data.SA](http://data.sa.gov.au), combining them into single files, and saving them to your computer.

 ---